by ELLEN COPPERFIELD

 A three pack-a-day smoker, Jacqueline Onassis died of non-Hodgkin's lymphoma in 1994.

 Ellen Copperfield is the senior contributor to This Recording.
-She is a writer living in San Francisco.
+She is a writer living in New York.
 She last wrote in these pages about the western canon.
 You can find an archive of her writing on This Recording here.